Vital Records Online

 Order with confidence

-Learn how to order Idaho Death Certificates from the Idaho Department of Health and Welfare Bureau of Vital Records (DHW-BVR).
+Learn how to order Idaho Death Certificate from the Idaho Department of Health and Welfare Bureau of Vital Records (DHW-BVR).
 The current processing time is 2 to 4 weeks.
 The state fee for a certified copy is $16.00 each.
 Rush processing is available for an extra cost of $16.00.
 Individuals authorized to request a death certificate include the certificate holder, immediate family members, and authorized third parties.

-You can order Idaho death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can order Idaho death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Idaho Department of Health (DHW-BVR) for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself by mail through the Idaho DHW-BVR by following the specific steps and meeting certain requirements.
 Before ordering, confirm and review the price, eligibility, required documents, and processing times before ordering to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO